In This Article

 It can’t all be roses and daisies now, can it?
 There is one aspect of the xTool M1 (and all laser engraving machines) that us Cricut users didn’t have to think about before, and that is the fumes & smoke caused by the laser burning the designs into the material.
 Remember that poof of smoke every time Han Solo hit a Storm Trooper with his blaster?
 Yep, think that but continued for a ten-minute steady zap.

-There are pretty easy ways to mitigate the smoke and fumes, and the xTool M1’s enclosure with integrated vent fan & tube are a great start.
+There are pretty easy ways to mitigate the smoke and fumes, and the xTool M1’s enclosure with integrated vent fan & tube that exhausts outside your house are a great start.
 The downside is that you have to keep your M1 machine close enough to a window to vent the hose to the outside and if you live in the desert like we do, that means the temperature in your craft room is going to get pretty unbearable in the summer time when you’re engraving.

 Since we were running out tests while the thermometer was reading around 108 degrees outside we closed off the craft room door, blasted a couple fans, and dealt with the heat.
 However, there are alternative solutions.
 The first and easiest is to purchase xTool’s Smoke Purifier unit.
 This looks to be a fantastic option for a room just like ours, but honestly the price of it removed it as an option for us at this time.